Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 enum v4l2_mpeg_video_h264_vui_sar_idc -
     VUI sample aspect ratio indicator for H.264 encoding.
-The value is defined in the table E-1 in the standard.
-Applicable to the H264 encoder.
+The value is defined in the woke table E-1 in the woke standard.
+Applicable to the woke H264 encoder.